Period Sex: Can You Get Pregnant On Your Period?

 Early Ovulation

-The point of ovulation can vary from cycle to cycle.
-It can be impacted by many factors, such as stress or physical strain.
+The point of ovulation can vary from cycle to cycle and is impacted by many factors, such as stress or physical strain.

-- For example: Should your period last six days, with your ovulation occurring on the fifth day, you could become pregnant during your period.
-Admittedly, this would be an extremely early ovulation, but is nevertheless possible in rare cases of short cycles.
+• For example, if your period lasts six days and your ovulation occurs on the fifth day, you could become pregnant during your period.
+Admittedly, this would be an extremely early ovulation, but it is nevertheless possible in rare cases of short cycles.

 Lifespan of Sperm